-The postgraduate medicine course is a semester long, lecture-based, intensive training opportunity for internists.
+At Colorado State University, Post Graduate Medicine II is a semester long, lecture-based, intensive training opportunity for clinical internists.
 This course is principally designed for residents training in large or small animal internal medicine.
 Nevertheless, it is also ideal for any specialist veterinarian seeking a contemporary, intensive exploration of a wide-ranging series of topics in the field of veterinary medicine.

-For course information, please contact Lori Kogan at 970-491-7984 or email her at Lori.Kogan@ColoState.EDU
+For course information, please contact Lori Kogan Lori.Kogan@ColoState.EDU

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

 Lori Kogan, Ph.D. is a Professor of Clinical Sciences for the College of Veterinary Medicine and Biomedical Sciences at Colorado State University and a licensed psychologist.
 She is the editor of the Human-Animal Interaction Bulletin, an open-access, online publication supported by Division 17 (Counseling Psychology) of the American Psychological Association.
 She is also the founder/director of Pets Forever, a non-profit program and service learning course designed to help low income elderly and disabled pet owners.
 She has published numerous journal articles and book chapters, and given invited presentations on topics related to human animal interactions in both psychology and veterinary medicine venues.
 She is currently engaged in several research projects pertaining to the intersection of the human animal bond and veterinary medicine.